C-D-Lewis/mote-examples/README.md

 ### Connect to the Pi

-Discover the IP address, usually via your router's internal control panel.
+Discover the PI's IP address, usually via your router's internal control panel:

 1. Find the gateway address, usually `192.168.0.1` or find out on Google.
-2. Look at any available list of connected devices, or check the DHCP list.
+2. Look at any available list of connected devices, or check the DHCP client list.

 Use `ssh` (Secure Shell), for example when the IP is `192.168.0.109`: